woodcox/city11/src/sections/home/1_home.md

 The world looks a little different right now, which means community is more important than ever.
 Whether you’ve never been to church before or you’re trying to find a new church, why don’t you join us?
 Have a look around to find out more <a href="/about/">about us</a> and <a href="/whats-on/">what's going on</a>.

-{% image "assets/images/master/kid-heart.jpg", "alt text here" %}
+{% image "assets/images/master/kid-heart.jpg", "A five year old boy kneeing on a wooden floor holding a red paper love heart in his hands." %}

 {% include "partials/components/action-cards.html" %}